 What is turkey bacon made of?

-Turkey bacon is primarily made from ground turkey meat, which can be mixed with seasonings and, in some cases, fillers to enhance texture and flavor.
-The resulting mixture is shaped into strips that resemble traditional bacon.
+Turkey bacon is made from ground turkey meat mixed with seasonings and sometimes fillers.
+That mixture is formed into strips that look like regular bacon.

 Is turkey bacon healthier than regular bacon?